willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 $ \prod\limits_{i=1}^r n_i \$

-Hyper-parameters may be non-separable (i.e. are not additively decomposable).
+In addition to this, hyper-parameters may be non-separable (i.e. are not additively decomposable).
 In fact it is highly likely that they are non-separable as that would imply they can be optimized separately.
+Modelling these dependencies is a non trivial problem and the process of optimising such dependencies is not something humans can achieve past two or three parameters.

 ### Costly Objective Function